Margaret's Engagement

-"Margaret's Engagement" is an episode from the TV series M*A*S*H. It was the third episode of the fifth season (after "Bug Out" parts 1 and 2) and originally aired September 28, 1976, with a repeat on April 5, 1977.
-It was written by Gary Markowitz and directed by Alan Alda.
+"Margaret's Engagement" is an episode of the TV series M*A*S*H. It was the second episode of the fifth season (after "Bug Out" parts 1 and 2).
+Written by Gary Markowitz, Larry Gelbart and Richard Hooker, it originally aired September 28, 1976, with a repeat on April 5, 1977.
+It was directed by Alan Alda.

+During the episode, Margaret Houlihan, played by Emmy-winning Loretta Swit, returns from Tokyo and announces she is engaged.
+Swift was credited as advocating for the storyline to the show's writers.